RedHeadphone/codeforces-readme-stats/README.md

 # Codeforces Readme Stats

-Show your dynamically generated Codeforces stats on your GitHub profile or your website!
+An API that generates beautiful statistics of your Codeforces profile as an SVG image, perfect for showcasing your competitive programming skills and achievements on Github.

 Check the [docs](https://redheadphone.github.io/Codeforces-readme-stats/) for information on how to use the API.